3DGTN: 3D Dual-Attention GLocal Transformer Network for Point Cloud Classification and Segmentation: Introduction

 \section{Introduction}

-\IEEEPARstart{P}{oint} cloud processing is a fundamental task in 3D computer vision.
-Point clouds, being flexible, simple, and with easy-to-use data structures, are commonly used in 3D mapping, robotics, autonomous navigation, and virtual reality.
-With the ever-increasing availability and affordability of 3D sensors in the form of LiDAR scanners and RGB-D cameras, low and high-level point cloud tasks and research thereof are ever more important.
-For these tasks, many types of deep learning architectures were experimented with in the recent past.
+\IEEEPARstart{P}{oint} cloud classification and segmentation are the fundamental tasks in 3D computer vision.
+Point clouds, being flexible, simple, and with easy-to-use data structures, are commonly used in 3D mapping, robotics, autonomous navigation, and city information modeling.
+With the ever-increasing availability and affordability of 3D sensors in the form of LiDAR scanners and RGB-D cameras, point cloud classification and segmentation thereof are ever more important.
+From the perspective of point cloud processing, both local features and global features play an important role in classification and segmentation tasks.
+Local features refer to the features that capture the local geometric patterns and details of the point cloud.
+Global features refer to the features that capture the overall shape and structure of the entire point cloud.
+A combination of global and local features (called \textit{GLocal} features here) is able to provide the model with a more complete representation of the target point cloud.

+For classification and segmentation tasks, many types of deep learning architectures were experimented with in the recent past.
 Among these, the Transformer \cite{2017transformer} architecture emerged as a powerful point cloud feature extraction backbone, performing exceedingly well on point cloud classification, detection, and segmentation~\cite{lu2022transformers}.
-First developed for natural language processing, the Transformer is a low-inductive bias network which is capable of learning both long-range and local features, depending on implementation.
-Since then, Transformers have successfully been applied to 2D and 3D computer vision in a wide variety of tasks, achieving state-of-the-art results across a wide variety of benchmarks.
+First developed for natural language processing, the Transformer is a low-inductive bias network that is capable of learning long-range features.
+Since then, Transformers have successfully been applied to 2D and 3D computer vision to a wide variety of tasks, achieving state-of-the-art results across a wide variety of benchmarks.

-The Transformer's representational power comes from the attention mechanism.
-Specific to point cloud applications, many recent works (Sec. \ref{sec:relatedwork}) explored both point-wise attention suited for learning spatial features, and channel-wise attention suited for feature refinement.
-By combining multi-scale $k$ Nearest Neighbour ($k$NN) based Graph Convolution with the dual-type Transformer architecture with both point-wise and channel-wise attention, we proposed the 3DPCT, a powerful point hierarchical cloud transformer processing network with both classification and segmentation variants.
-Our 3DPCT achieved competitive results in part segmentation, and significantly exceeded previous best performing methods in both classification and semantic segmentation across popular benchmark datasets.